TreeKat71/30DaysOfAirflow/day3_tutorail/README.md

 For examples, we want to export a report daily.
 <br>
-There are steps to do this:
+There are steps to do:
 - task_1_a : extract data from db_A
 - task_1_b : extract data from db_B
 - task_1_c : extract data from db_C
-- task_2 : join datasets and transform them to the format you want
+- task_2 : join dataset from A,B,C and transform them to the format you want
 - task_3 : analyze data

-We need to make sure that task_2 is only executed when all the datasets are ready.
+We need to make sure that task_2 is only executed when task_1_(a,b,c) are finished (all the dataset are ready).
 Otherwise there may be some missing rows/columns in the join-dataset.
 So we need to set dependencies and define workflow.